codesoap/httpipe/README.md

 - Field `tls`: Whether TLS (HTTPS) is used or not (HTTP).
 Recommended default is `true`.
 - Field `req`: The full HTTP request, including HTTP method, header fields and, if applicable, payload.
 - Field `resp`: The full HTTP response, including HTTP status line, response header fields and payload (if applicable).

+## WIP
+Here I'm collecting ideas for fields that may be added in the future:

+- Field `ping` or `dur`: The delay measured between sending the request and receiving a response in ms.
+- Field `err` and/or `errno`: A field with information about errors that occurred after the request.
+Things like timeouts, DNS problems or TLS misconfiguration.